The world’s largest law firm leverages its global footprint to help navigate high-stakes investigations across continents.

 What makes us different to other firms?

-Whether you need to design an effective compliance system which advances your business, rather than one that binds it up in bureaucracy, conduct an efficient and effective investigation, or quickly remediate misconduct to get back to ethical business operations, our Global Investigations and Compliance team is right where you are, with 205 locations across 81 countries.
+Whether you need to design an effective compliance system which advances your business, rather than one that binds it up in bureaucracy, conduct an efficient and effective investigation, or quickly remediate misconduct to get back to ethical business operations, our Global Compliance and Investigations team is right where you are, with 205 locations across 81 countries.

 Our team is where you are.
 We speak your language and understand your culture.
 Our investigative teams combine our sophisticated global experience with the on-the-ground familiarity of lawyers steeped in the local business community.
 We understand the nuances of the challenges that our clients are navigating, and we have extensive experience with regulators around the world—including the United States Department of Justice and Securities and Exchange Commission, as well as regulators and prosecutors across Europe, Russia, the UK, Africa, Asia, and Latin America.
 Plus, because we don’t have to parachute a team in or rely on translators, we can do this work faster, with deeper insight, building a stronger defense, and at a more competitive cost.